mariegarciaor/data_tableau_superstore/README.md

 Which states represent the greatest opportunities for future investment?

-Regional Managers
+Sales Regional Managers
-Goal: Improve operational performance within their territory.
+Goal: Improve performance and grow valuable customer relationships.

 How is my region performing in terms of sales, profit, orders, and return rate?
-Which states within my region are exceeding or missing performance expectations?
+Which states within my region contribute the most and least profit?
-Which product subcategories perform best and worst within my region?
-Which products generate the highest profits and the biggest losses in my region?
+Which customer segments generate the highest sales and profit in my region?
+Who are the top customers in my region?
-Which customers contribute the most profit in my region?
+Which product subcategories perform best and worst in my region?
 How has my region's performance changed over time?
-Which products have the highest return rates in my region?

-Sales & Customer Success
-Goal: Grow valuable customer relationships.

-Which customer segments generate the highest sales and profit?
-Which customer segments have the highest average order value?
-Who are our most valuable customers based on sales and profit?
-Which customers have the highest return rates?
-Which customer segments experience the highest return rates?
-Which customers should be prioritized for retention and account management?

 Merchandising / Product Management
 Goal: Optimize the product portfolio and Reduce returns.